 1.0 Response Formats

-To use a REST API, your application makes an HTTP request and parses the response.
+To use the Bitbucket Cloud Version 1 REST API, your application makes an HTTP request and parses the response.
 By default, the response format is JSON.
 If you wish, you can use the '

 ?format=' query string parameter to override this behavior and receive XML or YAML instead.
 For example, use following query string to receive output in YAML: